Filin7770/MAXIMIUM_2/README.md

 ## Getting Started

-First, run the development server:
+To get started and deploy the server:

 ```bash
 npm run dev